Israel presses on with bombarding Gaza, including areas it has called safe zones for Palestinians

 Blinken continued to speak with counterparts from Saudi Arabia, Turkey and elsewhere amid open criticism of the U.S. stance.

-“From now on, humanity won’t think the U.S.A. supports the Universal Declaration of Human Rights,” Turkish President Recep Tayyip Erdogan said in a speech on Saturday.
+“From now on, humanity won’t think the U.S.A. supports the Universal Declaration of Human Rights,” Turkish President Recep Tayyip Erdogan said in a speech.

 Protesters at the COP28 climate summit in Dubai called for a cease-fire, despite restrictions on demonstrations.